In this Swaper Review we will take a look at the rates, promotional offer and statistics of this peer-to-peer lending platform.

 The sign-up process is very simple.
 You can see the steps in the screenshot below.
 At the final step, it will ask you to upload ID documents, but you can skip it for now and complete it as soon as you want to withdraw your funds from the platform.

 Swaper’s main competitors are Mintos, ViaInvest, Lendermarket, PeerBerry, Robo.Cash, FastInvest, and a few others.
 You can click here to check platform reviews.

 The platform is very similar to Robo.Cash because of auto-invest’s necessity, but it is actually better because of the secondary market and the option to earn 16% instead of the regular 14%.
 The only real drawback of the platform is the cash drag, but that is if you invest manually, which is not recommended.

 Swaper Bonus Offer

-An additional 2% for your investments you make in the platform.
-It is an additional interest rate to the standard rate under their “Loyalty Program,” as I explained previously.
-You can earn that by signing up using my link and investing at least 5,000 Eur.
+You earn an additional 2% for your investments you make in the platform during the first 3 months.
+After that, if you invest at least 5,000 EUR you will keep earning 16%, if not, the bonus will be revoked and you will start earning the standard 14%.
+This is an additional interest rate to the standard rate under their “Loyalty Program,” as I explained previously.
+You can earn that by signing up using my link.

 If you would like to add something about Swaper please leave your comments below.